ansonkao/GripScroll.js/README.md

 GripScroll works by injecting scrollbar(s) into your target container element, and then triggering update events whenever the user interacts with the scrollbar(s).

++ End-grips for precise windowing
++ Tested in Chrome
++ Tested in FireFox

 ## Usage

 Add GripScroll to your target container: